codehaus/multiverse/readme.txt

 gradle install

-The jar will be stored in build/libs

 The Multiverse jar has no external dependencies.
-It uses velocity (pre) compiletime to generate Java sources, but there is no runtime dependency on Velocity or any other library.
+It uses velocity (pre) compile-time to generate Java sources, but there is no runtime dependency on Velocity or any other library.